-UDAL is UW Bothell Office of Digital Learning & Innovation's Universal Design for Active Learning initiative.
-It comprises principles, research and best practices of Universal Design for Learning (UDL) with added emphasis on learner engagement and physical spaces.
+UDAL is UW Bothell Office of Digital Learning & Innovation's Universal Design Learning initiative.
+It comprises principles, research and best practices of Universal Design for Learning (UDL) with added emphasis on learner engagement and flexible learning environments, both digital and physical.
 UDAL is being integrated in faculty development, student support materials, online and hybrid course design, classroom design and faculty learning communities.

 - Equitable access to electronic materials

 - Use of best practices in course design and pedagogies

 - Active learning and engagement

 Andreas Brockhaus, Director of the Office of Digital Learning & Innovation (DLI) at UW Bothell, coined the acronym UDAL (Universal Design for Active Learning) in 2016 as a UW Bothell DLI effort to integrate Universal Design for Learning principles in supporting student active learning and engagement.